perladvent/perldotcom/content/article/a-slow-boat-to-data.md

 [Data::Dump::Tree](https://github.com/nkh/P6-Data-Dump-Tree) aims to render your data structures in a more legible way.
 It's usefulness grows with the amount of data to display.

-It's the not the best for dumping three variables that you will never see again but it's good at rendering complex data, rendering what you generate often, and rendering what will be read by other people.
+It's not the best for dumping three variables that you will never see again but it's good at rendering complex data, rendering what you generate often, and rendering what will be read by other people.

 ### Installation